23rd Virginia Infantry Battalion: Lynchburg

 On June 5, Union Major General Hunter defeated Confederate forces led by Brigadier General William E. "Grumble" Jones in the Battle of Piedmont.
 When news of the defeat reached Confederate General Robert E. Lee, he decided to send Breckinridge, and his division, back to the Shenandoah Valley.
 Echols' (including Derrick's Battalion) and Wharton's brigades began moving on June 7, beginning by boarding rail cars in Richmond.
 Five days later, Lee decided to send Lieutenant General Jubal Early's entire 2nd Corps to the Shenandoah to join Breckenridge.
 Anticipating an attack on Lynchburg, Breckinridge arrived there ahead of his troops on June 15.
 Arriving later at the Charlottesville rail station, Early received a message that Lynchburg was the probable point of attack for Hunter.
 Early used a limited supply of railcars to began sending his troops to Lynchburg.
 He arrived there with a small portion of his troops on June 17.

-Breckinridge's original defensive fortifications were near College Hill, and they were designed to protect the city from incursions via the Salem Turnpike (from the southwest) and Forrest Road (from the west).
+Breckinridge's original June 17 defensive fortifications were near College Hill on the western edge of the city, and they were designed to protect the city from incursions via the Salem Turnpike (from the southwest) and Forrest Road (from the west).
+Echols' Brigade (including Derrick's Battalion) was commanded by Patton, and it was placed on the west side of the city just north of the Salem Turnpike.
 After an inspection, Early moved all troops further west to protect the city from bombardment.
 He moved the division commanded by Major General Stephen Dodson Ramseur to a fortification nearly 2 mi southwest of the city with two pieces of artillery.
-Additional artillery and troops were added to Ramseur's force, and a Union attack was repulsed.
+Patton's men were repositioned adjacent to, and north of, Ramseur's Division.
+With additional artillery and troops added to Ramseur's force, the Union attack was repulsed.
 Further north near Forest Road, another Union advance was stopped.
 The Battle of Lynchburg became an artillery duel by nightfall.

-During the evening and early morning of June 18, Early countermarched one regiment all night near the train station, and ran a yard locomotive back and forth on the rails.
+Early resorted to some trickery during the evening of June 17 and early morning of June 18.
+He countermarched one regiment all night near the train station, and ran a yard locomotive back and forth on the rails.
 Although more Confederate troops were moving toward Lynchburg, the locomotive illusion gave the Union soldiers the impression that more Confederate troops were arriving immediately.
 After sunrise, skirmishing began again near Forest Road and the Salem Turnpike.
 Around 1:00 pm, Early's men began attacking, and they pushed back the Union soldiers until they were surprised by a brigade hidden behind a hill.
 Although Early's men were driven back to their original fortifications, Hunter was now convinced he was facing a large Confederate army.
 That evening Hunter's army began a retreat west.